Doowon-Choi/Correlation-Trees/README.md

 # Correlation Trees

 This repository contains Python code for building correlation trees.
 The idea of correlation tree is that the correlation of two variables of our interest can be different depending on the conditions/interactions of other covariates.
-Correlation trees identify subgroups with different correlations and conditions of covariates that lead to such difference.
+Correlation trees automatically identify subgroups with different correlations and conditions of covariates that lead to such difference.
 Correlation trees are developed not for *prediction*, but for *explanatory tool*, like clustering with specific respect to correlation measures.
+The current version provides main effect test alone for split variable selection.
 Details are found in the reference below.

 ## Train correlation trees
 Before constructing correlation trees, the variables in the dataset should be carefully designed.